Sometimes we hate it. Often, it confuses people. We always know we should avoid it.

 Scalp a very quick trade, usually lasting only minutes

-Day Trade a trade that is opened and closed in the same trading day
+Day Trade a trade that is opened and closed on the same trading day

-Swing Trades a trade that is planned to last a few days to a few weeks’ time
+Swing Trade a trade that is planned to last a few days to a few weeks

 Investment a position based on the fundamentals of a company and intended to be held for the long term